LSSTDESC/rail/docs/source/user_guide/installation.rst

 depending on your permissions).
 When you next start up Jupyter you should see a kernel with your new name as an option, including using the Jupyter interface at NERSC.

+.. _section-installation-troubleshooting:

 =========================================================
-Troubleshooting: Algorithm / architecture specific issues
+Troubleshooting: Algorithm / Architecture Specific Issues
 =========================================================

 Before installing a specific algorithm, please make sure to first install pz-rail-base